kaylaoneill/geom99/TechnicalLogs/Survey123Prototype.md

   - Added a time
   - Took away Unsure as an "other"
   - Updated to ask user when survey is entered to use GPS

+## Questions I still have / to ask the ground
+- Do we do time and date as separate?
+What is the benefit of two questions vs it together in one